-Just because you run your own business doesn't mean you are an entrepreneur, new research suggests.
+Just because you run your own business doesn't mean you are an entrepreneur.

-A study set to be published in an upcoming issue of the Quarterly Journal of Economics revealed a key difference of being self-employed and an entrepreneur.
+A study published in the Quarterly Journal of Economics revealed a key difference of being self-employed and an entrepreneur.
 The researchers found that a business's legal status – whether it is incorporated or unincorporated – is what separates entrepreneurs from other business owners.

 The study found that incorporated business owners tend to launch ventures that are entrepreneurial and require high-level cognitive skills, while unincorporated business owners typically lead companies that demand more manual talents.

-The researchers said an example of an entrepreneur or incorporated business owner might be the founder of a digital advertising agency or a mobile app startup.
-On the flip side, an unincorporated business owner might be a plumber, contractor or cleaning person.
-[See Related Story: Entrepreneurship Defined: What It Means to Be an Entrepreneur]
+The researchers cited examples of the types of businesses an entrepreneur or incorporated business owner might establish.
+For instance, an entrepreneur might found a digital advertising agency or a mobile app startup.
+On the flip side, an unincorporated business owner might be a plumber, contractor or cleaning person who founds their own company.
+[See related story: Entrepreneurship Defined: What It Means to Be an Entrepreneur]

-"To the extent that one associates entrepreneurship with analytical reasoning, creativity, and complex interpersonal communications rather than with eye, hand, and foot coordination, the data suggest that on average the incorporated self-employed engage in entrepreneurial activities while the unincorporated do not," the study's authors wrote.
+"To the extent that one associates entrepreneurship with analytical reasoning, creativity, and complex interpersonal communications rather than with eye, hand, and foot coordination, the data suggest that, on average, the incorporated self-employed engage in entrepreneurial activities while the unincorporated do not," wrote the study's authors.

 "We found that people who open such businesses tend to open incorporated businesses," Levine said in a statement.
 "In contrast, when people open businesses that perform fairly routine activities, the founders tend to have less formal education and open unincorporated businesses."

-The study found that having an incorporated status provides business owners with some added legal protections, which often provides them a little more freedom to delve into larger and riskier investments than their unincorporated counterparts.
+The study found that an incorporated status provides business owners with some added legal protections, which often provides them a little more freedom to delve into larger and riskier investments compared to their unincorporated counterparts.